 The Importance of Tracking Ambulances Through Fleet Management

-Ambulances are designed to respond with speed.
+Nowadays, ambulances need to respond with speed.
 They have to be ready to reach emergency patients at the drop of a hat.
 That patient has to get the help they need.
 Otherwise, that could mean the patient’s life.
 And anything you can do to speed up ambulance response time is another minute or second.

-Fleet Management Beyond GPS Tracking
+Emergency Services Fleet Management Beyond GPS Tracking

 Another form of management comes in keeping ambulances updated and serviced.
 In addition to GPS tracking, your ambulance provider and manager need to implement several forms of fleet management.

 Along with supplies, your EMTs have medical technology like heart monitors, IV bags, and communication devices that allow them to talk to the hospital receiving the patient.
 The ambulance also has navigation technology and other onboard programs that help your team do their job.